FindMySchool LogoFindMySchool

 Finally, there is a visible parent-community layer through FoSPA (Friends of Stoneham Park Academy), which runs events such as the Christmas Fair, school discos, quiz nights, cake sales, and a summer fete, and has helped subsidise school trips.
 That is often a good proxy for whether a new school is developing social glue quickly.

-Because Stoneham Park is a newer, growing primary and has stated it does not yet have a Year 6 cohort, families should expect limited published key stage 2 outcome information at this stage.
+Because Stoneham Park is a newer, growing primary, families should expect limited published key stage 2 outcome information in the current dataset.
 The right way to judge academic direction here is therefore a combination of curriculum clarity, teaching approach, and external evaluation, rather than headline SATs figures.

 In that context, two signals matter most: